legion-platform/legion/docs/source/gen_security.rst

 ===================
-Security approaches
+Security
 ===================

-Legion does not manage users, tokens or other credentials.
+Legion delegates user, token and credential management to third-party providers.

 Any service that supports the OAuth2 protocol can be used to provide authentication and authorization to a Legion cluster.